chaseruskin/legoHDL/ROADMAP.md

 - [x] always prompt user to input a workspace path if the path found in settings is null?
 - [x] add ability to update (if remote repository) profile using `legohdl update <profile-name> -profile` profiles (bonus)
+- [x] don't perform .lower() on market name to save, but use it for eval between markets (market names preserve case sensitivity, but market names are evaluated case insensitive)
 - [x] allow del command to delete a profile
 - [x] allow config command to load a new profile
 - [x] use `new` command with profile flag to create a new profile ? or use config command -> use config command